Tiffanytliem/rc0323-code-solutions/javascript-this/javascript-this-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is `this` in JavaScript? this is an implicit parameter of all JavaScript functions
+- What is `this` in JavaScript? this is an implicit parameter of all JavaScript functions, and the value of this is determined when the function is called.

 - What does it mean to say that `this` is an "implicit parameter"? it means that it is available in a function's code block even though it was never included in the function's parameter list or declared.